-It’s bunny time which means Easter themed centers and activities for my little learners.
-Go grab your lesson plan book because I’m sharing my favorite, go to Easter themed centers and activities!
-Plus I created a yummy Peep freebie for you too.
+It’s bunny time which means Easter-themed centers and activities for my little learners.
+Grab your lesson plan book because I’m sharing my favorite go-to Easter-themed centers and activities!
+Plus, I created a yummy Peep freebie for you too.

+5 Bunnies Retelling!
 Five Little Bunnies Hopping on a Hill is a subtraction book my little learners LOVE.
 It’s similar to 5 Little Monkeys Jumping on the Bed.
-As I read the book, each time something happens to a bunny a student takes one bunny away.
+As I read the book, a student takes one bunny away each time something happens to a bunny.
 Students are counting, subtracting, and rhyming when we read this book.
 Using story props makes books come alive for students.
-After we read the book several times during circle, I put it my library center.
-The math conversations students had as they reread the book using the bunnies was priceless!
+After we read the book several times during circle, I put it in my library center.
+The math conversations students had as they reread the book using the bunnies were priceless!

 I found these stuffed animal bunnies at the Dollar Tree.

 Peep Letter & Sound Match!
 It’s not Easter without PEEPS!
 I created a simple and colorful Peep Beginning Sound Match game.
 My pre-k students matched the beginning sounds, uppercase letters, and lowercase letters.

 You can also make the game age-appropriate for three-year-olds.
 Take out the sound cards; the students only match the uppercase and lowercase letter peeps.